Subjects Inside: Article

 in September, 2016, the convention violated its own COS rules.

-Moreover, as demonstrated by the CFA Compact there is nothing preventing the legislature from giving instructions to the convention to propose an amendment and simultaneously ratifying that proposal.
+- There is nothing preventing the legislatures from ratifying and proposing an amendment at the same time.
+As demonstrated by the CFA Compact there is nothing preventing the legislature from giving instructions to the convention to propose an amendment and simultaneously ratifying that proposal.
 This is why the Founders wisely did not allow for state legislatures to have the power to both propose and ratify amendments.
 As observed by Alexander Hamilton at the 1787 convention, "State Legislatures

 will not apply for alterations [of the Constitution] but with a view to